RaulHinojosa24/Visum/README.md

 ### What you will be able to do:

-1. Add each plant of a list of known and unknown plants.
+1. Add each plant to a list of known and unknown plants.
-2. See that list in a new tab
+2. See that list in a new tab.

 ## Technology